 There are more than 200 countries around the world with their own economies, products, and service demands.
 It’s important to think carefully about internationalization and which markets are going to be the most receptive to your product.
-First, you will want to look at the growth potential in each market — obviously, third-world countries will not have the same economic capacity as powerhouses like Japan and Germany.
+First, you will want to look at the growth potential in each market—obviously, third-world countries will not have the same economic capacity as powerhouses like Japan and Germany.
 If you want to be able to double or triple your empire, then you want to consider the parameters of the market and its capacity.

 You also want to consider any recent market history, any spikes in numbers, or any steady growth numbers that indicate future success.
 You will also want a local perspective of the market, which is why you will want to consider conversations with organizations like local government investment agencies and organizations.
-They will provide you with a pragmatic and sobering viewpoint of the state of the market.
+They will provide you with a pragmatic and sobering view of the state of the market.

-Remember: no market is perfect — there are flaws within each one.
+Remember: no market is perfect—there are flaws within each one.

 Additionally, as part of the market analysis, you will want to consider what that means for your products or services.
 Some markets will require businesses to adapt their existing products or services, change pricing, etc. to meet local preferences and spending potential.
 With something like food, it’s safe to say mochi ice cream parfaits are going to be more desirable in Asian nations than in South American nations.
-You must be realistic about product changes that you will have to make, as well as the cost to make them.
+You must be realistic about the product changes that you will have to make and the cost to make them.
 What is the comparison in total between changing your service and the potential earnings of selling in that new market?
 Sometimes, the cost to change what you are offering is higher than the payout, which should tell you right now to stop in your tracks.